 Westbrook also played an integral role in landing TU the right to host the 2008 NCAA Men's and Women's Division I Tennis Championships.
 Westbrook was instrumental in securing Tulsa the opportunity to host the 2004 NCAA Division I Men's Tennis Championships, the fifth-highest attended tennis tournament in NCAA history.
 It was also the highest attended collegiate tennis event for a site without the home school participating in the team portion of the tournament.

-Westbrook was also instrumental in The University of Tulsa signing two separate three-year agreements with the Intercollegiate Tennis Association to host one of the nation's premier collegiate tennis events at the Case Tennis Center.
+Westbrook was instrumental in The University of Tulsa signing two separate three-year agreements with the Intercollegiate Tennis Association to host one of the nation's premier collegiate tennis events at the Case Tennis Center.
 The first of these ITA events, the Polo Ralph Lauren All-American Tennis Championships, was held in October 2005.
-The University of Tulsa also hosted the ITA All-American Men's Tennis Championships in October 2011.
+The University of Tulsa also hosted the ITA All-American Men's Tennis Championships in October 2011 and 2012.

-The Golden Hurricane recorded a 21-8 record in 2010-11, which included the team's fifth Conference USA Championship in six years and a trip to the NCAA Round of 16 for the first time in program history.
+The Golden Hurricane recorded a 21-8 record in 2010-11.
 TU defeated No. 20 Oklahoma (4-2) and No. 13 Texas (4-3) on back-to-back days in the first two rounds of the NCAA Tournament, and the team fell 4-0 to No. 4 Ohio State in the NCAA Round of 16.
 Tulsa finished the year ranked No. 26 in the nation and boasted its seventh-straight winning season.

 TU recorded a 16-11 mark in the 2009-10 campaign, falling just shy of capturing its fifth-straight Conference USA Championship.
 Tulsa boasted its sixth-consecutive winning season and 11th overall under Westbrook's guidance.
 The Hurricane finished the season with a national ranking of No. 37 and received the school's 12th bid to the NCAA Tournament.